 Please follow this link for details of how to access Masters Coaching Resources which have now been rebranded as Swim England and can be shared with anyone who has an interest in Coaching Masters.

+The Masters training day on 11 June 2017 at Mount Kelly pool, Tavistock was open only to members of South West clubs.
+27 Masters Swimmers took part on a first come first served basis.
 The programme included two 90 minute swim sessions, a presentation by sports psychologist Dr Karen Howells PhD CPsychol ('Using Psychological Skills to Build Confidence') and a Land Training session led by Nye Levett of NL Wellness which was organised to offer graded exercises for the spectrum of ages and abilities of those attending. .

+The first swim session taken by Greg King in the new 50m 'Olympic Legacy' pool concentrated on drills and stroke technique.
+The second swim of the day was led by Steve Carder.
 The day ended with a question and answer session with Nye and Steve on many aspects of nutrition and training techniques, both on land and in the water.
 Feedback on the day and in the follow up evaluation sheets was extremely positive.

 Download Masters Handbook which answers common questions about Masters swimming.